Basal Metabolic Rate - Learn How To Calculate and Find Your BMR

 Whether your goal is to lose weight (body fat), gain weight (lean

 muscle), or to just maintain your current weight, knowing your BMR

 can help you attain and maintain your goals.
 If like so many Americans

 who are eating right, exercising and living a healthy lifestyle,

 but still can't seem to shed those extra pounds, knowing your BMR

 could be the missing link to your weight and health goals.
-To figure

 Calculate Basal Metabolic Rate for Women